An erect or sometimes straggling shrub to 2.5 m high, with smooth greenish/brown bark.

-It is an endangered plant, consisting of severely fragmented populations that are in decline and are found in three disjunct populations, all within the NSW Central Tablelands within 100 km of each other, growing in dry sclerophyll forest or woodland, in sandy to clayey soils.
-It grows in Mullions Range (north of Orange) and Clarence (east of Lithgow).
+It is found in three disjunct populations, all within the NSW Central Tablelands within 100 km of each other.
+Two of these are at Mullions Range (north of Orange) and the other at Clarence (east of Lithgow).

 Phyllodes (modified leaves) are straight to slightly curved, to 5 cm long and to about 1 cm wide.

 Flowers are grouped firstly into globular heads, to 5 mm in diameter, with 4 to 8 very small staminate flowers in each head.
 The heads are produced in axillary racemes with up to 20 heads in each raceme, occurring in July to October.

 Seed pods are straight or slightly curved, to 8 cm long and 1 cm wide.